only1chunts/jekyll-conference-template/README.md

 The text about the conference for the main page is directly in index.html file.
 The bulk of the details about the conference are held in the _data/conference.yml file.
 E.g. the title, dates, organisers names, image locations for slideshow, and sponsors.
+NB - the images for the carousel should be approx 16:9 ratio,

 ### Schedule